Aruna-Hewapathirane/shoutcast/README.md

 shoutcast - python front end

-Use Quicly run from ubuntu terminal to start application
+Use Quickly run from ubuntu terminal to start application